-- All used and unused test books (Ensure all test books have a student name written on them.) - All used and unused ELA/L and mathematics answer documents (Ensure all answer documents have a student name written on them.) - Used and unused scratch paper (Unused scratch paper may be reused.) - Pearson-supplied mathematics reference sheets, rulers, protractors, and Periodic Tables for MISA - Any accommodated responses provided in another format (If the response is being transcribed directly from a computer, then the computer must remain secure until the responses are transcribed.
-Then the responses must be totally removed from the computer).
+- All used and unused test books (Ensure all test books have a student name written on them.) - All used and unused ELA/L and mathematics answer documents for grades 4-8 and high school (Ensure all answer documents have a student name written on them.) - Used and unused scratch paper (Unused scratch paper may be reused.) - Pearson-supplied mathematics reference sheets, rulers, protractors, and Social Studies 8 rubrics - Any accommodated responses provided in another format (If the response is being transcribed directly from a computer, then the computer must remain secure until the responses are transcribed.
+Then after transcribing, the responses must be totally removed from the computer). - Verify that all students taking a paper-based test have been entered into a Session on Pearson Access.

-Verify that all students taking a paper-based test have been entered into a Session on Pearson Access.
 Follow all chain-of-custody procedures.
 At the end of each testing day, ensure all materials from the MCAP assessments have been returned to the secure storage area.
 Take inventory of all secure materials to be sure that none are missing; if materials are missing, follow MSDE steps in Appendix C.